PSATRA/LLM/README.md

-# Test code for gpt response.
-# LLM DA test.
+# LLM as an Editor.